-According to the British Heart Foundation more than a third of men and a quarter of women regularly exceed the government recommended limits for alcohol intake.
-However, drinking too much alcohol may increase your risk of heart disease and stroke because it can increase your blood pressure and cholesterol levels.
+According to Alcohol Change UK 24 per cent of adults in England and Scotland regularly drink more than the amount recommended in the Chief Medical Officers’ guidelines for low-risk drinking (xii).
+Drinking too much alcohol may increase your risk of heart disease and stroke because it can increase your blood pressure and cholesterol levels.
 The recommended guidelines for alcohol intake for both men and women state no more than 14 units a week spread over at least three days.
 A unit is the equivalent of half a pint of ordinary strength beer, lager or cider, or a single pub measure of spirits (a small 125ml glass of wine contains 1.5 units).

 Stay physically active

 If you have a sedentary lifestyle, it’s important to start building more exercise into your daily routine – for your heart’s sake.
 See Exercise and your heart (below) for more information.